The stability on the Caffarelli-Kohn-Nirenberg and Hardy-type inequalities and beyond: Introduction

-Here $\alpha$ takes the value $\max\{4,2p\}$ in the case $p\neq 2,0<a=b$, and $\max\{2,p\}$ in other cases. $\beta$ is a nonnegative number satisfying \eqref{qwe}. \end{corollary} \begin{remark} The conditions $(A_0),(A_1)$ and the above two corollaries are motivated by Wang and Willem \cite[Theorem 4, Theorem 5]{Wan}.
+Here, $\alpha$ takes the value $\max\{4,2p\}$ in the case $p\neq 2$ and $0<a=b$, and $\max\{2,p\}$ in other cases.
+The parameter $\beta$ is a nonnegative number satisfying \eqref{qwe}. \end{corollary} \begin{remark} The conditions $(A_0)$ and $(A_1)$, along with the above two corollaries, are motivated by the work of Wang and Willem \cite[Theorem 4, Theorem 5]{Wan}.
 They proved \eqref{ccc7} and \eqref{ccc9} in the case $p=2$.
-Their proof relies on the gradient stability and a compactness argument.
-We point out that the compactness argument cannot yield an explicit dependence of the stability constant $\Bar{K}$ on the domain $\Omega$.
-In this paper, by replacing the compactness argument with some careful estimates motivated by \cite{Che}, we establish \eqref{ccc7} and \eqref{ccc9} for general $1<p<n$.
-It turns out that $\Bar{K}$ only depends on $a,b,p,q,n$ and $R,|V\cap \S^{n-1}|,\lambda(p,\Omega)$. \end{remark}
+Their proof relies on gradient stability and a compactness argument.
+However, it is important to note that the compactness argument does not allow for an explicit dependence of the stability constant $\Bar{K}$ on the domain $\Omega$.
+In this paper, by replacing the compactness argument with careful estimates motivated by \cite{Che}, we establish \eqref{ccc7} and \eqref{ccc9} for the general case $1<p<n$.
+It turns out that the constant $\Bar{K}$ only depends on $a,b,p,q,n,R,|V\cap \S^{n-1}|$, and $\lambda(p,\Omega)$. \end{remark} \begin{remark} When $p=2$, Wei and Wu \cite{Wei}, as well as Frank and Peteranderl \cite{Fra}, established gradient stabilities for the Caffarelli-Kohn-Nirenberg inequality \eqref{ckn} in the case where $a<0$ and $b\geq b_{\text{FS}}(a)$.
+Here, $b_{\text{FS}}$ denotes the Felli-Schneider curve (see \cite{Fel}).
+When $a<0$ and $b> b_{\text{FS}}(a)$, we can also derive estimates analogous to \eqref{ccc2}, \eqref{ccc3}, \eqref{ccc7}, and \eqref{ccc9}. \end{remark}

-Our second main result concerns the qualitative properties of the stability constant $K$ appearing in \eqref{sta1}.
-Assume $a,b,p,q$ satisfy the relations in \eqref{ckn1}, we define $K(p,a,b)$ as the optimal constant such that the following estimate
+0.2in Our second main result pertains to the functional properties of the stability constant $K$ appearing in \eqref{sta1}.
+Assuming that $a,b,p,q$ satisfy the relations in \eqref{ckn1}, we define $K(p,a,b)$ as the optimal constant such that the following estimate holds for any function $u\in D_a^p(\R^n)\backslash\{0\}$: